 Image by Ramesh Lalwani Getty Images

 Visiting the marble shrine of Muslim Sufi saint Nizam-ud-din Auliya is Delhi's most mystical, magical experience.
-The dargah is hidden away in a tangle of bazaars selling rose petals, attars (perfumes) and offerings, and on Thursday evenings from sunset you can hear Sufis singing qawwali (Islamic devotional singing), amid crowds of devotees.
+The dargah is hidden away in a tangle of bazaars selling rose petals, attars (perfumes) and offerings, and on some evenings you can hear the qawwali (Sufi devotional singing), amid crowds of devotees.
 The ascetic Nizam-ud-din died in 1325 at the ripe old age of 92.
-His doctrine of tolerance made him popular not only with Muslims, but with Hindus, Sikhs and Buddhists as well.
+His doctrine of tolerance made him popular not only with Muslims, but with adherents of other faiths, too.

 A tour with the Hope Project, which ends at the shrine, is recommended for some background.